Cyber-Physical Systems Security: A Comprehensive Review of Anomaly Detection Techniques: CPS Security Challenges

 Another essential aspect of securing CPS is ensuring resilience in the face of attacks.
 CPS must be capable of detecting and isolating security breaches swiftly while continuing to operate without causing harm \cite{33,41}.
 For example, in a smart grid, if one segment is compromised, other parts of the grid must maintain functionality to prevent a large-scale blackout.
 Resilience can be built into CPS through redundancy, failover mechanisms, and segmentation, allowing the system to withstand localized attacks without experiencing total failure \cite{33,41}.

 The need for real-time responsiveness is another critical factor in CPS security.
 Implementing advanced security measures, such as encryption or multifactor authentication, can sometimes introduce latency, which can be unacceptable in systems requiring immediate response, such as healthcare devices or autonomous vehicles \cite{30,31,33}.
-Figure~\ref{fig:security_performance} illustrates how increasing levels of security impact key performance metrics like latency and resource usage, highlighting the importance of balancing security with operational efficiency.
-Recent advances, like homomorphic encryption enabling operations on encrypted data without decryption and edge computing processing data closer to the source can offer solutions that enhance security while maintaining the necessary performance levels \cite{30,31,33}.